shrinivasshetty21/Dota-2-Draft-Strength-Prediction-Keras/README.md

 The .csv files contain the clean structured data that is used by Jupyter Notebook to train the model and perform predictions.
 The repository also contains a hero lookup table to decode Hero ID for practical implementations if required.
 Description and purpose for each file is given below.
+All the files required for testing the model is in Testing Folder.

 ### Files: